2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 - You wish to create a community (or possibly a meeting) in a city or geographic location that you have already defined.
 - You have set concrete goals for different time horizons.

-**The second step in creating a community is obviously that of its identity**.
-This involves choosing its name, but also **its visual identity**.
+**The second step in creating a community is, obviously, its identity.** This involves choosing its name, as well as **its visual identity**.

 That is why we will endeavor, in this Part 2/8, to offer you tutorials and software solutions that enable you to design the visual identity of your community; and that, without necessarily having the skills of a designer.####